publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch43/schVIII/m__us_usc_t25_s4237.md

     (b) __Noncompliance because of a technical incapacity__

-    The Secretary may provide technical assistance for the Department, either directly or indirectly, that is designed to increase the capability and capacity of the Director of the Department to administer assistance provided under this subchapter in compliance with the requirements under this subchapter if the Secretary makes a finding under subsection (a) of this section, but determines that the failure of the Department to comply substantially with the provisions of this subchapter—
+    The Secretary may provide technical assistance for the Department, either directly or indirectly, that is designed to increase the capability and capacity of the Director of the Department to administer assistance provided under this subchapter in compliance with the requirements under this subchapter if the Secretary makes a finding under subsection (a), but determines that the failure of the Department to comply substantially with the provisions of this subchapter—

         (1) is not a pattern or practice of activities constituting willful noncompliance; and